 Costs for complete streets might be more initially, but are offset by the many long-term benefits they bring.
 Complete streets may reduce construction and maintenance costs when roadways are narrowed and stormwater is more efficiently managed.

-Using grant funds from the Health Care Foundation of Greater Kansas City, MARC has helped support introducing complete streets policies and implementation at the local level.
+Using grant funds from the Health Care Foundation of Greater Kansas City, MARC has helped support the introduction of complete streets policies and implementation at the local level.
 This work included workshops on accommodating all modes in constrained rights of way, and conceptual designs for two communities on pilot projects.
 Consulting assistance was also provided in updating the Kansas City Metropolitan Chapter of the American Public Works Association bicycle facilities design guidelines.
-A companion guide for pedestrian facilities will be drafted in 2012.

 MARC complete streets policy

 MARC has developed its own complete streets policy to help guide planning and programming activities.
 A task force, composed of members from MARC transportation modal and programming committees, drafted the policy for input and approval from the Total Transportation Policy Committee and the MARC Board.
 The policy was adopted March 27, 2012.